-Sub Interest Summary of submission no micrest - The view from the streets and lanes behind Queens Parade is also important.
-Paradical behavior and the streets and lanes behind Queens Parade is also important.
+Sub no Summary of submission The view from the streets and lanes behind Queens Parade is also important.
 B17 is at least more reasonable than current C231 and B17 should be used instead.
 Capacity of existing infrastructure The adequacy of public transport should be considered.
 The impact of new development on PT should also be considered.
 Parking Future development should consider impact on parking and vehicle access to parking.
 Current parking is close to capacity.
-103 Resident - Rowe Street Mandatory height There should be a mandatory maximum height and it should not be more than 4 storeys. - There should be a mandatory maximum height and it should not be more than 4 storeys.
-Parking/traffic New development will exacerbate parking and traffic problems.
-Lanes The laneways are long and narrow and will struggle to cope with extra traffic.
+103 Resident - Rowe Street Mandatory height • There should be a mandatory maximum height and it should not be more than 4 storeys.
+Parking/traffic • New development will exacerbate parking and traffic problems.
+Lanes • The laneways are long and narrow and will struggle to cope with extra traffic.
 104 Resident - Delbridge Street Heritage/height Alarmed that Queens Parade could be forever changed by allowing it to be overshadowed by up to 6-storey buildings.
 These buildings would also be visible and detract from the amenity of surrounding residential streets with their unspoilt heritage streetscapes.
 Would favour Height of no more than 4 storeys with ample set back, so that heritage facades are not compromised.
-Rear setbacks 405 Barida da Cara da Barada Consider adequate building setbacks in laneways to avoid 'canyons'.
-Had the art of the form 105 Resident - Queens Parade Heritage/built form Retain the integrity, history, heritage and uniqueness of Queens Parade for future generations.
-New development should be 'measured and sympathetic'.
-Shop facades set against the sky are intrinsic to both the heritage streetscape and neighbourhood character in precinct 4, should not be drowned out by inappropriate and unsympathetic height and setbacks.
-Changing the status quo in Queens Parade risks a destructive and unnecessary 'gold rush' of speculative development, counter to orderly planning.
-Rear setbacks The proposed heights are excessive and the proposed setbacks infringe on residents behind.
-Lanes C324 introduces incomparation leaves to see the section of the boundaries be useful as a facility of the section of the C231 introduces inappropriate laneway treatments creating extra traffic which would be undesirable, problematic and unsafe in narrow 3m laneways.
-Avoid uses and densities that would give rise to vehicle traffic in the first place.
-Mandatory heights Mid-rise development over heritage is inappropriate and vehemently request mandatory height limits not preferred height limits.
+Rear setbacks Consider adequate building setbacks in laneways to avoid 'canyons'.
+105 Resident - Queens Parade Heritage/Juil form • Retain the integrity, history, heritage and uniqueness of Queens Parade for future generations. • New development should be 'measured and sympathetic'. • Shop facades set against the sky are intrinsic to both the heritage streetscape and neighbourhood character in precinct 4, should not be drowned out by inappropriate and unsympathetic height and setbacks. • Changing the status quo in Queens Parade risks a destructive and unnecessary 'gold rush' of speculative development, counter to orderly planning.
+Rear setbacks • The proposed heights are excessive and the proposed setbacks infringe on residents behind.
+Lanes • C231 introduces inappropriate laneway treatments creating extra traffic which would be undesirable, problematic and unsafe in narrow 3m laneways. • Avoid uses and densities that would give rise to vehicle traffic in the first place.
+Mandatory heights • Mid-rise development over heritage is inappropriate and vehemently request mandatory height limits not preferred height limits.
 106 Resident - Hodgkinson Street Heritage/built form We are the custodians for the next generation.
 Welcomes sympathetic / respectful new development.
 An example of good development is the mixed residential/commercial development on the corner of Queens Parade and Gold St It is very concerning future developments would ignore and not protect the unique and amazing 120+ year old Queens Parade streetscape, the only Hoddle design boulevard with shops.
-Heritage protection and overlays exist for a reason Heights Heights in the shopping strip must be in keeping with the existing heights and rooflines.
-Rear setbacks Heritage buildings rely on open space abutting including laneways, heights on laneways must be managed to enhance the amenity.
-Heights at the rear of buildings on Queens Parade must be restricted to not overshadow or create building mass which impacts on houses and gardens - setbacks and height restrictions must also protect the amenity of houses particularly in Hodgkinson St, Gold St, Wellington St and McKean St. Lanes Laneways are narrow and the majority are not suited to car/truck access.
+Heritage protection and overlays exist for a reason 107 Resident - Berry Street Laneways are narrow and the majority are not suited to car/truck access.
 New developments should avoid inappropriate use of laneways for regular access.
-Many laneways are bounded by house boundary walls and windows.
-Walking and cycling should remain the priority for laneways.
-107 Resident - Berry Street Heritage Derry Direct 100.000
+Many la